Package 'dda'

 summary(result, hetero = FALSE)

-Conditional Directional Dependence Analysis: Variable Distributions
+Conditional Direction Dependence Analysis: Variable Distributions

 Description

-cdda.vardist computes DDA test statistics for observed variable distributions of competing conditional models (y ~ x * m vs.x ~ y * m with m being a continuous or categorical moderator).
+cdda.vardist evaluates variable distributions of competing conditional models (y ~ x * m vs. x ~ y * m with m being a continuous or categorical moderator). print returns the output of standard linear model coefficients for causally competing target and alternative models. plot returns graphs of cdda.vardist results. summary returns test statistics from the cdda.vardist class object.

 Usage